 Reading Market Trends

 Market trends and market reversal occur in repeating patterns over the years.
 What may seem to be a brand new stock market trading phenomenon has typically been seen many times before.
 Rice traders in ancient Japan saw this and categorized various price patterns.
 They found that when the first part of a pattern occurred the second part was highly probable.
 Japanese Candlestick charts that first had application in commodities trading of rice have found application in trading options, futures, Forex, and stocks.
 It not only works for day trading but for long term investing as well.
 Although investors timing investments may hold a stock for years, their long term profits will be substantially higher if they buy stock at the best price and if they sell stock at the optimum price.
 Investors typically research stocks and by timing stock investments buy when the price is right, and eventually sell when dividend stocks stop paying dividends or stock price appreciation tapers off.
 Traders benefit from both rising and falling stock prices.
 Both benefit from the insight into market sentiment that Candlestick chart formations offer.
+Understanding the meaning of gap analysis in such contexts can be highly profitable.

 Using a Japanese Candlestick to Light the Way to Profits

-Stock market analysis with Candlestick signals provides objective insight that investors and traders do not get from analyzing stock fundamentals.
+Stock market analysis with Japanese Candlestick trading signals provides objective insight that investors and traders do not get from analyzing stock fundamentals.
 Analysis of stocks with Candlesticks pattern formations as a guide helps investors in timing stock investments in order to gain maximum profits.